Main content

 Vanessa Johnson-Hall

-DIRECTOR, LAND CONSERVATION DIVISION
+DIRECTOR OF LAND CONSERVATION

-Vanessa brings over 20 years of experience in land conservation and a passion for working with people to preserve land to her position as Director of Land Conservation Division at Greenbelt.
+Vanessa brings over 20 years of experience in land conservation and a passion for working with people to preserve land to her position as Director of Land Conservation at Greenbelt.

 After participating in efforts to save Coho salmon in Oregon and grizzly bears in Montana, Vanessa began her land trust career in Napa, California.
 Following a break to teach English in Ecuador, Vanessa settled back in her home state of Massachusetts in 2007.